Density-Functional Theory on Graphs: Constrained-search functionals and v -representability

 \begin{theorem}[ensemble $v$-representability] For all $\rho \in \mathcal{P}_{M,N}^+$ there is a $v \in \R^M$ such that the Hamiltonian $H_0+V$ has a ground-state ensemble $\Gamma \mapsto \rho$. \end{theorem}

 \begin{proof} In order to prove ensemble $v$-representability we will show that for all $\rho \in \mathcal{P}_{M,N}^+$ the supremum in \eqref{eq:LF} is actually a maximum.
-This means there is a $v \in \R^M$ such that $F(\rho) = E(v) - \sum_i v_i\rho_i$.
-But rearranging this to $E(v) = F(\rho) + \sum_i v_i\rho_i$ it identically means that $\rho$ is a minimizer in \eqref{eq:E-LF} for the determined $v$.
-But since in \eqref{eq:F-def} a continuous function is varied over a compact set, for every $\rho\in\mathcal{P}_{M,N}$ there is a $\Gamma \in \mathcal{D}_N$ that minimizes \eqref{eq:F-def} and this density matrix is then the required ground-state ensemble.\\ To start with, we note that by adding a constant shift to a potential $v$, the associated ground-state density does not change while $E(v)$ is shifted.
-So without loss of generality we always limit the $v$ under consideration to those that give $E(v)=0$.\\ Considering now an arbitrary $\rho \in \mathcal{P}_{M,N}^+$, the supremum in \eqref{eq:LF} means that for every $\eps>0$ we can find a $v\in \R^M$ with $E(v)=0$ such that
+This means that there is $v \in \R^M$ such that $F(\rho) = E(v) - \sum_i v_i\rho_i$.
+However, rearranging this to $E(v) = F(\rho) + \sum_i v_i\rho_i$ it identically means that $\rho$ is a minimizer in \eqref{eq:E-LF} for the determined $v$.
+However, since in \eqref{eq:F-def} a continuous function is varied over a compact set, for every $\rho\in\mathcal{P}_{M,N}$ there is a $\Gamma \in \mathcal{D}_N$ that minimizes \eqref{eq:F-def} and this density matrix is then the required ground-state ensemble.\\ To start with, we note that by adding a constant shift to a potential $v$, the associated ground-state density does not change while $E(v)$ is shifted.
+Therefore, without loss of generality, we always limit the $v$ under consideration to those that give $E(v)=0$.\\ Considering now an arbitrary $\rho \in \mathcal{P}_{M,N}^+$, the supremum in \eqref{eq:LF} means that for every $\eps>0$ we can find a $v\in \R^M$ with $E(v)=0$ such that

 This estimate leads to

 where we separated the positive and negative contributions from the energy of the external potential, $D^+$ and $D^-$, and use the operator norm of $H_0$ to bound $|F(\rho)|$ from above.
 On the other hand, from \eqref{eq:E-LF} and \eqref{eq:F-def} we then have for all $\tilde\rho \in \mathcal{P}_{M,N}$ and $v\in\R^M$ with $E(v)=0$ that